Take it Home, for (__) Shall Not Repeat the Error. (In Tokyo)

 I had internalized it.
 There were plenty of people who hadn't.
 So then, who would take on the task of handling Hiroshima?

-It wasn't a matter of a single event suddenly triggering a switch.
+It wasn't that a single event suddenly triggered a switch.
 Yet, through the accumulation of such events, my determination gradually solidified, little by little.

 Souya Handa